dogweather/rspec-webservice_matchers/README.md

 # Rspec::WebserviceMatchers

 I'm currently factoring out my code into this new repo.
-Check back around January 9.
+Check back around January 9 for the code.

 Here's the idea.
-This gem enables you to check a web app's HTTP configuration.
-For example, it's SSL certificate for correct configuration and expiration.
+This gem enables you to black-box test a web app's server configuration.
+For example, its SSL certificate for correct configuration and expiration.
+It's a tool for doing Test Driven Devops.
+(I just made that up.)

 Example
 -------